h2oai/driverlessai-recipes/FAQ.md

     * Suppose you have a string column that has values like `"A:B:10:5", "A:C:4:10", ...`.
 It might make sense to split these values by ":" and create four output columns, potentially all numeric, such as `[0,1,10,5], [0,2,4,10], ...` to encode the information more clearly for the algorithm to learn better from.
     * PyTorch deep learning model for [text similarity analysis](https://github.com/h2oai/driverlessai-recipes/blob/master/transformers/nlp/text_embedding_similarity_transformers.py), computes a similary score for any given two text input columns.
     * ARIMA model for [time-series forecasting](https://github.com/h2oai/driverlessai-recipes/blob/master/transformers/timeseries/auto_arima_forecast.py).
+    * Data augmentation, such as replacing a zip code with demographic information, or replacing a date column with a [National holiday flag](https://github.com/h2oai/driverlessai-recipes/blob/master/transformers/augmentation/singapore_public_holidays.py).
   * Model:
     * All [H2O-3 Algorithms including H2O AutoML](https://github.com/h2oai/driverlessai-recipes/blob/master/models/algorithms/h2o-3-models.py)
     * Yandex [CatBoost](https://github.com/h2oai/driverlessai-recipes/blob/master/models/algorithms/catboost.py) gradient boosting